Jane Moore

-Jane Moore (born 17 May 1962) is an English journalist, author and television presenter, best known as a columnist for The Sun newspaper and as a panellist and anchor on the ITV lunchtime chat show Loose Women between 1999 and 2002, returning as a regular panellist in 2013.
-Since 2018, Moore has been regularly relief-anchoring the show.
+Jane Moore (born 17 May 1962) is an English journalist, writer, and television personality.
+She is a columnist for the tabloid The Sun and writes regular articles for the newspaper The Sunday Times.
+She was a panellist and anchor on the ITV lunchtime chat show Loose Women between 1999 and 2002, returning as a regular panellist from 2013 onwards.
+Since 2018, Moore has been regularly relief-anchoring Loose Women.
+In 2024, Moore appeared as a contestant on the twenty-fourth series of the ITV reality show I'm a Celebrity...Get Me Out of Here!.

 Early life

-Moore was born in Oxford.
+Moore was born on 17 May 1962 in Oxford.
 Her father was a professor of mathematics at the University of Oxford, and her mother was a teacher.
-She went to primary school in Oxford, then went to the Worcester Grammar School for Girls on Spetchley Road in Worcester, when her parents divorced.
-Since the divorce, she has not heard from her father.
-At school, Moore always wanted to be a journalist, but was told by her teachers that 'it was no job for a lady'.
+She went to primary school in Oxford, then attended the Worcester Grammar School for Girls on Spetchley Road in Worcester, when her parents divorced.
+Following the divorce, she never heard from her father again.
+At school, Moore always wanted to be a journalist, but was told by her teachers that "it was no job for a lady".
 She studied journalism at the South Glamorgan Institute of Higher Education in Cardiff, then trained at the Solihull News in 1981, moving to work full-time at the Birmingham Mail and the Birmingham Post.

 Career

-Moore is a columnist for The Sun and writes regular articles for The Sunday Times.
+Moore was a news editor for the Sunday Sport.
+She has since worked as a columnist for The Sun and written regular articles for The Sunday Times.
 She has also written for Hello.
-In 2006, she was nominated for a British Press Award in the category of 'Columnist of the Year', but lost out to Lucy Kellaway.
+In 2006, she was nominated for a British Press Award in the category of Columnist of the Year, but lost out to Lucy Kellaway.

-She also revealed in October 2021 on Loose Women that she was briefly an estate agent.

-Television

-On 19 April 2002, Moore guest-presented This Morning.

-Moore moved to the BBC and regularly contributed on Question Time (2002–2012), The Andrew Marr Show (2005–21), This Week (2003–2015) and BBC Breakfast.

-Moore guest presented The Wright Stuff in 2003 and 2004, and was a panellist in 2008.
-On 4 February 2011, she guest hosted The Wright Stuff.

-From 2006 to 2007, Moore was a team captain on the BBC Three programme Rob Brydon's Annually Retentive, a comedy take on celebrity panel shows.

-On 25 July 2011, she presented the six-part BBC Two series Wonderstuff.